n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 stage, glyph sequences should be tagged for possible application of GSUB features.

-The order in which these substitutions must be performed is fixed for all Indic scripts:
+The order in which these substitutions must be performed is fixed:

 	locl
 	ccmp